Light-based electron aberration corrector: Discussion

+We acknowledge fruitful discussions with A. I. C. Mihaila regarding the simulation work.
+We also acknowledge funding from the Czech Science Foundation (project number 22-13001K), Charles University (SVV-2023-260720, PRIMUS/19/SCI/05 and GAUK 90424) and the European Union (ERC, eWaveShaper, 101039339).
+This work was supported by the Ministry of Education of the Czech Republic, project TERAFIT (CZ.02.01.01/00/22\_008/0004594).
+M.C.C.M. acknowledges the support of the project MSCA Fellowships CZ – UK4 (CZ.02.01.01/00/22\_010/0013392) under the Programme Johannes Amos Comenius.

-\subsection{Author Contributions}
+\subsection{Author contributions}

 MCCM and MK conceived the experiment.
 MCCM, MK, PK, and KM performed the experiments and analyzed the data.
 MCCM performed the calculations and simulations.
-MCCM wrote the manuscript with input from MK.
+MCCM and MK wrote the manuscript.